 The person in this position is expected to provide staff training and documentation in an effort to share and spread Salesforce knowledge across teams and programs.

 In addition to extensive experience in Salesforce, the ideal candidate will be flexible, adaptable, collaborative, and excited to be part of our dedicated team.
 Candidates must be open to feedback, interested in being challenged, and eager to approach Salesforce with our programming and organizational structure in mind.

 The Salesforce Administrator will work closely with our Community and Development Teams to plan project timelines and deliverables.

 For the foreseeable future, this will be a remote position, with the addition of in-person meetings once safe to do so.
-This position is projected to extend from November 2020 through April 2021, with the possibility for further continuation.
 Over the course of the project, some months will be more intensive than others.

 This is a part-time position.
 Pay will be commensurate with candidate experience.

 - Month 1: Map and test FormAssembly to Salesforce connectors for multiple forms, update records, import data from excel to Salesforce, and map and test Conga reports.
 Research and report back on cost-effective platforms Girls Write Now can integrate with Salesforce.

 - Month 2: Clean up our Salesforce platform including but not limited to editing layouts, editing/replacing fields, and creating formula fields.
 Continue ongoing mapping, data importing, and integration projects.

 - Month 3: Continue ongoing mapping, data importing, cleanup, and integration projects.

 - Month 4: Make suggestions for our extensive mentee/mentor program applications and year-end forms (created on FormAssembly) based on best practices, map FormAssembly to Salesforce connectors, and run testing to ensure connectors work correctly.